erayridvan/C-Sharp-OOP-Exams-SoftUni/Exam18April2022/PlanetWars.md

-      C# OOP Exam - 14 August 2022thr
+C# OOP Exam – 18 April 2022

+Heroes

 Overview

-The Universe has entered one of its darkest eras.
-The planets are running out of resources and the species are suffering from starvation.
-New Commanders are leading powerful military units and arm their planets with devastating weapons.
-The war for the last energy sources will be ruthless.
+You have to create a basic RPG game.
+In the game, there are maps, heroes, and weapons.

 Setup

-Upload only the PlanetWars project in every problem except Unit Tests
+Upload only the Heroes project in every problem except Unit Tests.

-Do not modify the interfaces or their namespaces
+Do not modify the interfaces or their namespaces.

-Use strong cohesion and loose coupling
+Use strong cohesion and loose coupling.

 Use inheritance and the provided interfaces wherever possible.

-This includes constructors, method parameters and return types
+This includes constructors, method parameters, and return types.

-Do not violate your interface implementations by adding more public methods or properties in the concrete class than the interface has defined
+Do not violate your interface implementations by adding more public methods or properties in the concrete class than the interface has defined.

-Make sure you have no public fields anywhere
+Make sure you have no public fields anywhere.

 Exception messages and output messages can be found in the "Utilities" folder.

-For solving this problem use Visual Studio 2019 or Visual Studio 2022, and netcoreapp 3.1.
+For solving this problem use Visual Studio 2019, and netcoreapp 3.1.

 Task 1: Structure (50 points)

+For this task's evaluation logic in the methods isn't included.

-You are given 5 interfaces, and you have to implement their functionality in the correct classes.
+You are given interfaces, and you have to implement their functionality in the correct classes.

-There are 3 types of entities in the application: Weapon, MilitaryUnit and Planet.
-There should also be a  WeaponRepository, UnitRepository as well as PlanetRepository.
+There are 3 types of entities in the application: Weapon, Hero, and Map.
+There should also be HeroRepository and WeaponRepository.

 Weapon

-Weapon is a base class of any type of weapon and it should not be able to be instantiated.
-Every Planet can possess only one Weapon from each type in it’s collection of weapons.
+A weapon is a base class of any type of weapon and it should not be able to be instantiated.

 Data

-Price – double - in billions QUID (Quasi Universal Intergalactic Denomination)

-DestructionLevel –  int
+Name – string

-The destruction level is a value between 1 and 10.

-If the level is below 1, throw an ArgumentException with a message:

- "Destruction level cannot be zero or negative."
+If the name is null or whitespace, throw an ArgumentException with the message: "Weapon type cannot be null or empty."

+All names are unique

+Durability – int

-If exceeds 10,  throw an ArgumentException with a message: "Destruction level cannot exceed 10 power points."
+If the durability is below 0, throw an ArgumentException with the message: "Durability cannot be below 0."

-Constructor

-The constructor should take the following values upon initialization:

-int destructionLevel, double price

-Child Classes

-There are three concrete types of Weapons:

-BioChemicalWeapon

-Price of 3.2 billion QUID.

-The constructor should take the following values upon initialization: int destructionLevel

-NuclearWeapon

-Price of 15 billion QUID.

-The constructor should take the following values upon initialization: int destructionLevel

-SpaceMissiles

-Price of 8.75 billion QUID.

-The constructor should take the following values upon initialization: int destructionLevel

-MilitaryUnit

-MilitaryUnit is a base class of any type of military unit and it should not be able to be instantiated.
-Every Planet can possess only one MilitaryUnit from each type in it’s collection of military units.

-Data

-Cost – double - in billions QUID (Quasi Universal Intergalactic Denomination)

-EnduranceLevel –  int

-The initial value of every MilitaryUnit is equal to 1 power point.

 Behavior

-void IncreaseEndurance()

-Increases the endurance of the unit by 1 power point.

-If exceeds 20, set the level to 20 and throw an ArgumentException with a message: "Endurance level cannot exceed 20 power points."
+abstract int DoDamage()

+The DoDamage() method returns the damage of each weapon:

+Mace - 25 damage

+Claymore - 20 damage

+Whenever the DoDamage method is invoked, the weapon's durability is decreased by 1.
+If the weapon's durability becomes 0, the method should return 0.

 Constructor

-The constructor should take the following values upon initialization:
+The constructor of the Weapon class should accept the following parameters:

-double cost
+string name, int durability

 Child Classes

-There are three concrete types of MilitaryUnits:
+There are two concrete types of Weapon:

-StormTroopers

-Cost of 2.5 billion QUID.

-The constructor should not take any values upon initialization.

-SpaceForces

-Cost of 11 billion QUID.
+Mace

+The Mace does 25 damage.

-The constructor should not take any values upon initialization.
+The mace takes the following values upon initialization:

-AnonymousImpactUnit

-Cost of 30 billion QUID.
+string name, int durability

+Claymore

+The Claymore does 20 damage.

-The constructor should not take any values upon initialization.
+The claymore takes the following values upon initialization:

-Planet
+string name, int durability

+Hero

-The Planet is a class that holds information about the budget of the planet, the army and the military equipment.
-It should be able to be instantiated.
+Hero is a base class for any type of hero and it should not be able to be instantiated.

-You need to keep track of some things, this is why you need some private fields in your Planet class:

-units - UnitRepository

-weapons - WeaponRepository

 Data

-Name – string
+Name - string

-If the name is null or whitespace, throw an ArgumentException with message: "Planet name cannot be null or empty."
+If the name is null or whitespace, throw an ArgumentException with the message: "Hero name cannot be null or empty."

+All names are unique

+Health -  int

+If the health is below 0, throw an ArgumentException with the message: "Hero health cannot be below 0."

-Budget - double
+Armour -  int

-The initial available budget in billions QUID (Quasi Universal Intergalactic Denomination)

-If the budget is less than 0, throw an ArgumentException with a message:
+If the armour is below 0, throw an ArgumentException with the message: "Hero armour cannot be below 0."

- "Budget's amount cannot be negative."

-MilitaryPower – double, rounded to the third decimal places.
-A calculated property.
-In order to calculate precise value, follow the sequence of the following operations:

-Total amount = (sum of unit endurances + sum of weapon destruction levels)

-If the planet has AnonymousImpactUnit in its military units (Army),  total amount increases with 30%

-If the planet has NuclearWeapon in its Weapons , total amount increases with 45%

-First check for AnonymousImpactUnit and then for NuclearWeapon

-Remember to keep the property’s setter private

-HINT: The property may be calculated in a separate private method.
-In order to fulfill the requirements, use Math.Round(value, 3) for the returned value.

-IReadonlyCollection<IMilitaryUnit> Army

-Returns  a collection of military units (UnitRepository)

-IReadonlyCollection<IWeapon> Weapons

-Returns  a collection of weapons (WeaponRepository)
+IsAlive -  bool

+Calculated property, if the health is above zero, returns true.

+IWeapon -  Weapon

+If the weapon is null, throw an ArgumentException with the message: "Weapon cannot be null."

 Behavior

-void AddUnit(IMilitaryUnit unit)

-Adds new MilitaryUnit to the Army.

 void AddWeapon(IWeapon weapon)

-Adds new Weapon to the Weapons.

-void TrainArmy()

-The  TrainArmy() method should increase the EnduranceLevel of all forces  in the Army by 1 power point.

-void Spend(double amount)

-The  Spend() method should decrease the Budget by the given amount.

-If the Budget is not enough to finish the purchase, throw an InvalidOperationException with a message: "Budget too low!"
+This method adds a weapon to the given hero.
+A hero can have only one weapon.

-void Profit(double amount)
+void TakeDamage(int points)

-The  Profit() method should increase the Budget by the given amount.

-string PlanetInfo()

-Returns a string with information about the planet in the format below:

-"Planet: {planetName}

---Budget: {budgetAmount} billion QUID
---Forces: {militaryUnitName1}, {militaryUnitName2}, {militaryUnitName3} (…) / No units

---Combat equipment: {weaponName1}, {weaponName2}, {weaponName3} (…) / No weapons
---Military Power: {militaryPower}"

-Note: Do not use "\r\n" for a new line.
+The TakeDamage() method decreases the Hero's health.
+First, the armour is reduced.
+If the goes below or reaches zero set the armour to zero and transfer the damage to health points.
+If the health points are less than or equal to zero, set the health to zero, the hero is dead.

 Constructor

+The constructor of the Hero class should accept the following parameters:

+string name, int health, int armour

+Child Classes

+There are two types of Hero:

+Barbarian

+The constructor should take the following values upon initialization:

+string name, int health, int armour

+Knight

-A Planet should take the following values upon initialization:
+The constructor should take the following values upon initialization:

-string name, double budget
+string name, int health, int armour

-WeaponRepository

-The WeaponRepository is a class which represents collection of weapons.

-Data

-Models – IReadOnlyCollection<IWeapon>

-Some private field might be helpful
+Map

 Behavior

-IWeapon FindByName(string weaponTypeName)

-Returns a weapon with the given  type name, if it exists.
-If it doesn't, returns null.

-void AddItem(IWeapon weapon)

-Adds new weapon to the repository.

-bool RemoveItem(string weaponTypeName)

-Removes a weapon with the given typeName from the collection.
-Returns true if the deletion was sucessful.
-Otherwise returns false.

-Constructor

-The constructor should not take any values upon initialization.

-UnitRepository

-The UnitRepository is a class which represents collection of military units.
+string Fight(ICollection<IHero> heroes)

+Separates all heroes into two types - knights and barbarians.
+The battle continues until one of the teams is completely dead (all heroes have 0 health).
+The knights' attack first and after that the barbarians.

+The attack happens like so:

+Each knight (if he is alive) attacks each barbarian once and inflicts damage equal to the damage of his weapon.

+Next, each barbarian (if he is alive) attacks on each knight and inflicts damage equal to the damage of his weapon.

+The method returns a string with the winning team:

+When knights win, print: "The knights took { number of death knights } casualties but won the battle."

+When barbarians win, print: "The barbarians took { number of death barbarians } casualties but won the battle."

+HeroRepository

+A repository for the heroes.

 Data

-Models – a collection IMilitaryUnit (unmodifiable)
+Models - a collection of heroes (unmodifiable)

-Some private field might be helpful

 Behavior

-IMilitaryUnit FindByName(string unitTypeName)

-Returns a unit with the given type name, if it exists.
-If it doesn't, returns null.

-void AddItem(IMilitaryUnit unit)
+void Add(IHero model)

-Adds a unit to the repository.
+Adds a hero to the collection.

-bool RemoveItem(string unitTypeName)
+bool Remove(IHero model)

-Removes an unit with the given typeName from the collection.
-Returns true if the deletion was sucessful.
-Otherwise returns false.
+Removes a hero from the collection.
+Returns true if the deletion was successful, otherwise - false.

-Constructor

-The constructor should not take any values upon initialization.

-PlanetRepository

-The PlanetRepository is a class which represents collection of planets.
+IHero FindByName(string name)

+Returns the first hero with the given name.
+Otherwise, returns null.

+WeaponRepository

+A repository for weapons.

 Data

-Models – a collection IPlanet (unmodifiable)
+Models - a collection of weapons (unmodifiable)

-Some private field might be helpful

 Behavior

-IPlanet FindByName(string name)

-Returns a planet with the given name, if it exists.
-If it doesn't, returns null.

-void AddItem(IPlanet planet)
+void Add(IWeapon model)

-Adds a planet to the repository.
+Adds a weapon to the collection.

-bool RemoveItem(string planetName)
+bool Remove(IWeapon model)

-Removes a planet with the given name from the collection.
-Returns true if the deletion was sucessful.
-Otherwise returns false.
+Removes a weapon from the collection.
+Returns true if the deletion was successful, otherwise - false.

-Constructor

-The constructor should not take any values upon initialization.
+IWeapon FindByName(string name)

+Returns the first weapon with the given name.
+Otherwise, returns null.

 Task 2: Business Logic (150 points)